 Matthew was named one of Boston’s “40 under 40″ by the Boston Business Journal (2005) for his professional achievement and community contributions in New England.
 In 2010, Matthew also was given the Connected World “M2M PIONEERS” award for his contribution to the mobile industry.
 He has been a featured speaker around the world and contributed to several books both on innovation and venture capital.

-In late 2015, Matthew (through Rudyard) diversified his focus to include making investments in non-technology consumer opportunities including hotel design, apparel, and restaurants.
+In late 2015, Matthew began making investments in non-technology consumer opportunities including hotel design, apparel, and restaurants.
 One such example includes a fall 2016 investment in Adue, a digital music company co-founded by MC Serch of famed 90’s rap group, Third Bass, focused on connecting fans who share both proximity and artist/genre interests.
 In spring 2017, Matthew partnered with jewelry designer, Elise Rosenstock, to create PERENNIAL COLLECTIONS, a men’s luxury accessory brand.
 In 2019, RUDYARD/THERMAL was named as a "50 on Fire" Award Winner by Boston Innovation for its success in Design & Marketing.

 Matthew graduated from Michigan State University (BA ‘95), where he serves on the Board of the Center for Venture Capital, Private Equity, & Entrepreneurial Finance at the Broad School of Business, and New England School of Law | Boston (JD ‘00).

-While Matthew currently lives outside Boston with his wife, Shelley, and their three children, they enjoy escaping to their second 'home' in Miami.
-Matthew has become an avid runner completing 6 marathons and 9 half marathons since April 2014.
+While Matthew currently lives in Miami Beach with his wife, Shelley, and their three children.
+Matthew has become an avid runner completing 9 marathons and 10 half marathons since April 2014.
 Matthew is fluent in French and speaks Japanese.